tevaughan/notes/to-do.md

 # To Do

-- Register 2011 Toyota Corolla.
+- For 2011 Corolla, apply for license plates on or after 2024 Aug 15.